Title: Development Coordinator, Ontario North and Simcoe County.

 - Other duties as may be assigned.

-- 3 to 5 years of fundraising and/or sales experience, with proven ability to grow and expand donor base;
+- Completion of a post-secondary degree and/or equivalent experience; 3-5 years of fundraising and/or sales experience, including proven ability to grow and expand donor base;

 - Excellent time management skills;

-- Strong written, communication skills, and interpersonal skills to successfully work with volunteer committees and key stakeholders;
+- Very good communication skills (verbal and written), combined with interpersonal skills to successfully work with volunteer committees and key stakeholders;

-- Highly detailed, organized and ability to multi-task high priority items;
+- Attentive to detail, highly organized and demonstrated capacity to multi-task high priority items;

 - Experience managing large and small scale community volunteer driven events;

-Crohn’s and Colitis Canada provides a competitive salary and benefits program and a rewarding work environment.
-Interested applicants are asked to submit their resume and cover letter indicating salary expectations to email@example.com by January 18, 2018.
-Please quote "DC-ON North" in the subject heading in your email reply.
+Crohn’s and Colitis Canada provides a competitive salary and benefits program, as well as a rewarding work environment.
+Interested applicants are asked to submit their resume and cover letter, including salary expectations, to firstname.lastname@example.org